s-zeid/AppBackup/README.md

     $ sudo apt-get install bash coreutils-bin python

 The Python version on your device must be at 2.5, 2.6, or 2.7.

-This process has been tested on Fedora 20 and Ubuntu 11.04 with an iPhone 3.1.2 toolchain, and an iPhone 2G running iOS 3.1.2.

 License